 On this page:

-Our widely recognized green bond business offers fixed income investors with quality, liquid, green investment products that feature long-term income and steady returns.
+Our widely recognized green bond program offers fixed income investors with quality, liquid, green investment products that feature long-term income and steady returns.
 We currently offer three types of green bonds to investors with the transparency of CUSIP level impact reporting.
 Fannie Mae’s Single-Family and Multifamily Green MBS both received a Light Green Second Opinion from CICERO Shades of Green.
 This Second Opinion is important because it is an independent, research-based evaluation that determines the environmental value of green bonds and offers investors insight into the environmental quality of green bonds.
 CICERO recognized that Fannie Mae's Green Bonds align with the International Capital Markets Association's Green Bond Principles.

 CICERO Shades of Green